 To start the peanut seeds indoors, fill a large bowl 2/3 full of moist potting soil.
 Place four peanut seeds on the top of the soil and cover them with another inch or so of soil (2.5 cm.).
 When the plants have sprouted, transplant them outside as above.

 Once plants reach about 6 inches tall (15 cm.), cultivate carefully around them to loosen the soil.
 This allows the pegs to penetrate easily.
-Then finish by mulching with a couple inches (5 cm.) of straw or grass clippings.
+Then finish by mulching with a couple of inches (5 cm.) of straw or grass clippings.

 Harvest your peanuts, or legumes, for roasting, boiling, or grounding into the best peanut butter you’ve ever eaten.